Eivissa/CosmosDB-HandsOn-Workshop/HandsonLabs/Lab01.md

-# Pre-lab: Lab 환경 배포
+# Creating a container in Azure Cosmos DB